vzagade/place-to-display-my-work/README.md

 About this?
 A webpage using Flick API to allow user searching photos with specific words It shows list of photos in a grid format.
+List is a scrollable list.
+Oo image hover the image zoom in.

 Additional libraries used are-
 Bootstrap - to facilitate responsiveness to the page to behave platform independently and adapt to change in device size.